 The financial report complies with Australian Accounting Standards, which include Australian equivalents to International Financial Reporting Standards (AIFRS).
 Compliance with AIFRS ensures that the financial report, comprising the financial statements and notes thereto, complies with International Financial Reporting Standards (IFRS).

 The Company has adopted all new and revised Australian Accounting Standards issued by the AASB which are mandatory to apply to the current period.
-Disclosures required by the Standards that are deemed material have been included in this Financial Statement and are detailed below:
+The new Standards and amendments which are mandatory are as follows: